valquiriacr21/TestNorthwind/README.md

     -where your "Server" is equal to the name of your server -and "Database" is equal to the name of your database "Northwind" I have two connections, one to the Northwind data app and another for authentication issues

+ ## migrate the users database
+ You need to migrate the users database NorthwindwithLogin for that Since you use several contexts, you must specify the context that inherits from IdentityBdContext
+  ####  Add-Migration "InitialCreate" -Context "ApplicationDbContext"